 -The first few minutes of the meeting will be for catching up with each other until our orders are placed.
 Then we will start with our goals from last week.

--We will not set a timer but time should not run longer than 5 minutes for each person to review their previous goals, what was accomplished and what was missed.
+-We will not set a timer but time should not run longer than 5 minutes for each person to review their previous goals, what was accomplished, and what was missed.
 There is no penalty for missed goals.
 The group is there for support only.

 -We will then spend time writing down three goals for the next two weeks.
-It can be in open discussion format to have others suggest action items to achieve those goals.
+It can be in an open discussion format to have others suggest action items to achieve those goals.

-The newly formed REALM served it's purpose.
+The newly formed REALM served its purpose.
 I had found a group of people that shared my vision and need for accountability.
 I was transparent with the purpose of the group prior to them joining and established clear expectations.
-Typical goals we shared were business related like getting another property under contract, updating their time blocking or hiring a new General Contractor.
+Typical goals we shared were business-related like getting another property under contract, updating their time blocking, or hiring a new General Contractor.
 The group was great at providing suggestions for action items to achieve those goals.
-Other goals could be fitness and health related or even a goal to clean out the garage.
+Other goals could be fitness and health-related or even a goal to clean out the garage.
 The group still meets bi-weekly to this day and we even added another guy!
 By keeping each other accountable, there has been growth in everyone's business.

 In conclusion, having an accountability partner or group will grow your business, this is a fact.
 Accountability comes in many different forms, whether you meet in person, on a call or in an online group.
 (Insert gratuitous plug for my online group here: www.REIGNmastermind.com) The important part is to be committed to each other and establish guidelines.
 When you write down your goals and share them with another individual, your percentage of achieving that goal increases tremendously.
 If you're not clear with your expectations, you could also luck out like me with and discover a new extended work family and friends for life.